 When directly connecting an instrument with a high output impedance (for example, an electric guitar) it would normally be a good idea to use Little Mikey's high impedance ('Hi-Z') input option.
 To engage this, move the switch marked 'Hi-Z' to the left.

-The Hi-Z input only applies to the jack socket (not the XLR), and is intended for use with unbalanced (TS) jack leads.
+The Hi-Z option only applies to the jack socket (not the XLR socket), and is intended for use with unbalanced (TS) jack leads.